Xiaoping-Li/Notes/JavaScript/ES6/Destructuring Assignment.md

 ```
 You may read it as `"get the field x and copy the value into a,"` and so on.

+### Use Destructuring Assignment to Assign Variables from Nested Objects

 We can similarly destructure nested objects into variables.

 Consider the following code: